apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Taylor Swift And Travis Kelce Kissing Reactions**
+**Wegovy cuts risk of serious heart problems by 20%: landmark study**

-You can read more about it [here](https://www.buzzfeed.com/mychalthompson/taylor-swift-travis-kelce-eras-tour-kiss-reactions).
+You can read more about it [here](https://nypost.com/2023/11/12/lifestyle/wegovy-cuts-risk-of-serious-heart-problems-by-20-study-finds/).

 ## Requirements
 - Python 3.8